 Exchanging cash in Thailand gets you the best exchange rates, and you can bring up to US$20,000 into the country without declaring it with Thai customs officers.

-And if you avoid the airport kiosks and instead exchange your money for Thai Baht at SuperRich, you’ll get the best rates anywhere in Thailand.
+If you skip the airport kiosks and exchange at SuperRich instead, you’ll get the best rates available anywhere in Thailand.

 Read more: Thai Baht: How to Get the Absolute Best Exchange Rates